 - 1. Conduct regular inspections of church buildings and grounds, including exterior and interior building conditions, operating systems, fixed and loose equipment, lighting, signage, parking areas, and potential safety hazards.
 Copies of these reports will be provided to the pastor or his/her designee. - 2.
 Maintain and periodically review a physical inventory of all church property, together with related service agreements and a log of anticipated replacement dates and projected costs.
 Coordinate the replacement schedule, in addition to additions to the existing inventory, with the Finance Committee. - 3.
 Develop a protocol for the ongoing security of church property, to include procedures for locking and unlocking church buildings. - 4.
 Prepare and submit an annual Facilities operating budget to Session for review and approval.
 The Facilities Team will manage the budget in concert with the Finance Team and will secure prior approval for expenditures in excess of the approved budget.
 In the event of emergency expenditures, the Facilities Team will be governed by its best judgment. - 5.
 In cooperation with the Worship Team and other teams as needed, administer the Facilities Use Policy as approved by Session.
 This will include both church-related functions and facility use by outside groups.
-Present to Session any request for utilization of church facilities or equipment not permitted by existing policy.
-Review the Facilities Use Policy annually and recommend changes to the Session.
+Present to Session any request for utilization of church facilities or equipment not permitted by existing policy, including recurring use rental agreements.
+Review the Facilities Use Policy annually and recommend changes to the Session. - 6.
+Consult with Connection Team concerning acquisition and maintenance of audio and video equipment or other technology necessary or useful for enhancing worship and communications for the work of the church.